crcdng/interact-ml-classify/README.md

 #### To record training examples (InteractML Wiki Step 5)

+Uncheck `Run Model on Play` in the `Machine Learning System` node if it is checked.

 <pre>
 For each class to be detected:
     Set the class label (a number) in the `Live Int Data` node